 However, what was surprising was the ways in which my Postnatal anxiety manifested itself*, and how it was actually different from my Original™ flavoured anxiety.
 Here’s a favourite memory of mine, that I like to call…

 After the ICU and all that craziness, I was on the maternity ward for a few days, albeit sans baby.
 I developed an almost pavlovian response to the sound of the snacks trolley wheels squeaking down the hall.
-Every 4 hours or so, a lovely Kiwi woman would offer me warm milo and biscuits (that I swear smelled like Ellie) and/or a pot of yoghurt.
+Every 4 hours or so, a lovely Kiwi woman would offer me warm milo and biscuits (that I swear smelled like my daughter) and/or a pot of yoghurt.

 As I was pumping round the clock, I was RAVENOUS and once I began collecting colostrum I was convinced it was the yoghurt that had done it!

 Heading home as a family of two plus my mum coming to stay and with a baby still in the NICU, to say I was frazzled is a bit of an understatement.

 In a (rare)moment of clarity, I decided to put through a Coles order online to ease some stress.
 It included:

 - 48 rolls of toilet paper

 - 4 kilos of Brownes Vanilla Yoghurt